filecoin-project/filecoin-docs/docs/store/lotus/import-data-from-ipfs.md

 {{ $frontmatter.description }}

-Lotus supports making deals with data stored in IPFS, without having to re-import it into lotus.
+Lotus supports making deals with data stored in [IPFS](https://ipfs.io), without having to re-import it into lotus.

-To enable this integration, you need to have an IPFS daemon running in the background.
+To enable this integration, you need to have an [IPFS daemon running in the background](https://docs.ipfs.io/how-to/command-line-quick-start/#take-your-node-online).

-Then, open up `~/.lotus/config.toml` (or if you manually set `LOTUS_PATH`, look under that directory) and look for the Client field, and set UseIpfs to true.
+Then, open up `~/.lotus/config.toml` (or if you manually set `$LOTUS_PATH`, look under that directory) and look for the Client field, and set UseIpfs to true.

 ```bash
 [Client]
 UseIpfs = true
 ```

-After restarting the lotus daemon, you should be able to make deals with data in your IPFS node:
+After restarting the lotus daemon, you should be able to [make deals](store-data.md) with data in your IPFS node:

 ```bash
 $ ipfs add -r SomeData